100prznt/Temp2IoT/README.md

 ## Features
 * Temperature measurement at one or two measuring points using DS18B20 sensors
-* Shows the measured values on integrated Web UI
+* Shows the measured values on integrated web UI
 * REST API for integration with master systems (e.g. ioBroker)
-* Configuration also via a Web UI
+* Configuration also via a web UI

 ## Hardware